-The Republic of the Marshall Islands (RMI) Government can now better prepare for and respond to future rainfall shortages and drought by using the RiskScape Water Resource Module.
-The module is designed so the RMI can estimate their current and future water resources based on various rainfall and water consumption scenarios.
+By using the RiskScape Water Resource Module, the Republic of the Marshall Islands (RMI) government can now better prepare for and respond to future rainfall shortages and drought.
+Tested and developed for the RMI and verified in Tuvalu, the module is designed so that atoll countries can estimate their current and future water resources based on various rainfall and water consumption scenarios.

 How was it developed?

-The module was created through the RiskScape Modelling Drought for Atolls project, a proof-of-concept project delivered through NIWA in partnership with the Marshall Islands NDMO, and funded by the New Zealand Ministry of Foreign Affairs and Trade (MFAT).
+The drought module has been created through the RiskScape Modelling Drought for Atolls project, a pilot project delivered through NIWA in partnership with Marshall Islands National Disaster Management Office (NDMO) and funded by the New Zealand Ministry of Foreign Affairs and Trade (MFAT).
 The PARTneR project is contributing to the expansion of the model beyond the initial design phase.

 For further information, please contact: Juli Ungaro, Project Manager, NIWA (email@example.com).

 With funding support from the New Zealand Aid Programme, Universitas Gadjah Mada (UGM) is partnering with GNS Science in an Activity which supports the Indonesian Government to reduce the impacts of natural disasters through increasing the disaster risk reduction (DRR) capability of local government and local universities.
 The Activity assists selected districts and their universities to understand their DRR issues and priorities, helps develop their capability to understand and manage these issues, and then to develop an action plan and implementation programme.
 A key part of this involves cementing relationships between local government and local universities who will develop teaching and research programmes in aspects of disaster risk management to support their local communities.
 The districts involved in the Activity will also provide peer support to each on the learning journey.